 CAN Protocol in STM32

 This tutorial will cover the Basic Can protocol in STM32.
-Here we will see, how to communicate between two STM32 boards using the CAN protocol.
+Here we will see how to communicate between two STM32 MCUs using the CAN protocol.
 Of course we would need 2 can transceivers (at least) to do that, and that’s why I am using MCP2551 can transceivers.

 A Little info about the CAN Protocol